bbatsov/batsov.com/_pages/quotes.md

 ## Movies

+> What we do in life, echoes in eternity.
+>
+> -- Maximus, Gladiator

+> Death smiles at us all; all a man can do is smile back.
+>
+> -- Marcus Aurelius, Gladiator

 ## Books

 > The things you own end up owning you.
 It's only after you lose everything that you're free to do anything.
 >
 >  ― Tyler Durden (Chuck Palahniuk), Fight Club

+## Meta